ceph/ceph/doc/rados/operations/pools.rst

 Before creating pools, refer to the `Pool, PG and CRUSH Config Reference`_.
-Ideally, you should override the default value for the number of placement groups in you Ceph configuration file, as the default is NOT ideal.
+Ideally, you should override the default value for the number of placement groups in your Ceph configuration file, as the default is NOT ideal.
 For example::

 	osd pool default pg num = 100